 The eight pillars represent the major parts of city life:

 - Sense of place

 - Creativity and culture

 The vision can be used by anyone wishing to learn about what members of the greater Hobart community aspire to for their capital city.
 It outlines the essential aspects of Hobart identity, as expressed through project engagement, and community aspirations for the future.
 It provides a depth and breadth of information about the Hobart context that can help policymakers, community organisations, developers and more align their work with these values and aspirations.

-Download Hobart: A community vision for our island capital(PDF, 3MB) to read the full text.
+The full text can be downloaded here: Hobart: A community vision for our island capital(PDF, 3MB)

 View the Finance and Governance Committee Meeting agenda to read the accompanying reports including an overview of engagement findings.
 The vision is item number 6.6 on the agenda, left hand column of the page.